Street Tree Planting

 Caring for Street Trees

 We are responsible for the care and maintenance of street trees.
-For the first two years after a tree has been planted, our planting contractors are responsible for all basic tree care services including watering, weeding, replacing missing soil, and conducting minor pruning and replacement, if necessary.
+After a tree has been planted, our planting contractors are responsible for all basic tree care services including watering, weeding, replacing missing soil, and conducting minor pruning and replacement, if necessary.
 The contractor is also required to water the tree at least once every two weeks from May through October.

 Local residents are encouraged to help care for street trees.
-Volunteers can water and mulch street trees, cultivate the soil, plant flowers in tree beds, and install tree guards
+Volunteers can water and provide mulch for trees, cultivate the soil, plant flowers in tree beds, and install tree guards

 Trees need water and a safe litter-free space to grow and flourish.
 Find out how you can help out.